PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 <p>&nbsp;</p>

 5. Give your project a name and check the settings.
 6. Click on 'Numbers' and add a number to your account.
-(This is not the number your messages will get sent to so you don't need to enter this in the Prefect Cloud Hooks form.)
+(This is not the number your messages will get sent to so you don't need to enter this in the autmoations form.)
 7. Your Mesaging Service SID is the Service SID in the Settings page.

 ### Pager Duty Action